Skip to main content

 Georgia contractor bond specifics under OCGA 43-41

-How do I get a Georgia contractor license and bond?
+How to get a contractor license bond in Georgia?

 Can I show net worth instead of purchasing a bond?